rootkovska/rootkovska.github.io/_posts/2015-12-25-Aethernum.md

 simply obsolete.

 > Yes, I am a criminal.
 My crime is that of curiosity.
 My crime is that of judging people by what they say and think, not what they look like.
 My crime is that of outsmarting you, something that you will never forgive me for.

 # Clues

 By me writing this text in Git (ie: a proto-blockchain), and you reading from it, you've just used a lightweight version of Ethereum to init a general contract that could serve as overall framework to any other future activity.
+As far as I can understand Git itself lack of author and time signatures in its blocks; but for my purpose (ie: re-sharing something that is not mine) is fair enough.

 > I am a hacker, and this is my manifesto.
 You may stop this individual, but you can't stop us all... after all, we're all alike.
+>
+> (The Mentor)